Comparison of Gaelic football and Australian rules football: Attire

-Australian rules has evolved to have sleeveless jumpers, whereas Gaelic footballers wear short sleeved outfits similar to soccer or rugby tops.
+Australian rules has evolved to have sleeveless jumpers, often referred to as shirts, vest or guernseys, whereas Gaelic footballers wear short sleeved outfits similar to soccer or rugby tops and likewise often referred to as shirts or jerseys.
 Long sleeves (usually worn due to cold weather) are acceptable in both codes.
+Both sports tend to quite brief shorts, and socks without shinguards.

 Duration

 Senior Australian rules matches typically go for 80 minutes, consisting of four 20-minute quarters (plus added time on; which ensures that many quarters in the professional and semi-professional leagues go for closer to 30 minutes, making the actual game length usually 105 to 120 minutes long).

-Senior Gaelic football matches go for 70 minutes consisting of two halves.
+Senior Gaelic football matches go for 70 minutes consisting of two halves, with a small amount of additional time for injuries and substitutions.

 Advancing the ball

 In both games, players must dispose of the ball correctly, by hand or by foot and the ball must not be thrown.
 Gaelic football deems the open hand tap to be legitimate disposal, whereas Australian rules enforces the handpass or disposal with a clenched fist.

-Unlike other forms of football, both games are notably distinct because of the absence of an offside rule.